 “Aren’t you lucky?”
 “The people are absolutely lovely” “Oh I’ve always wanted to go there” “How wonderful to wear colourful tunics and a headscarf on holiday!

 For me, Iran had been a distant dream for my whole life.
 As a child, I ordered biryani in a local Indian restaurant and was proudly told “Good choice.
 However, biryani isn’t traditionally Indian but more of a wedding dish from Ancient Persia.”
 From that moment I was hooked.
 Where was Ancient Persia?
-To me, it conjured up childhood images of flying carpets, tempting food, amazing architecture, snow-capped mountains, colourful gardens and beautiful people wearing exotic clothes!
+To me, it conjured up childhood images of flying carpets, tempting food, amazing architecture, snow-capped mountains, colorful gardens and beautiful people wearing exotic clothes!
 They may have been childhood images – but the reality is – this is Iran today.
 The good news is all of the above including every delicious meal is included in the holiday but flying carpets are an optional extra!

 I was joining KE’s first departure to Mount Damavand and the Pearls of Persia and thankfully I didn’t have to choose whether I preferred to trek in the Albroz Mountains, climb Mount Damavand, explore Shiraz, Persepolis, and Isfahan or spend the night at a desert EcoResort, because we’ve cleverly included everything in a fantastic two week adventure.